who-biz/chips-upgrade-review/README.md

 #### `validateaddress` RPC

 DPoW requires an `ismine` key in the validateaddress response.
 The function `isMine` is a member of `CWallet` class.
 In order to call it, we need to access wallet information.
-To preserve backward compatiblity, `validateaddress` has been moved from `util` category of v22 API into the `wallet` category.
+To preserve backward compatiblity, [`validateaddress` has been moved from `util` category of v22 API into the `wallet` category](https://github.com/who-biz/chipschain/commit/aa9642ea6a532ba25e3f792fe606a32b6970a98c).

 #### `getinfo`/`getblockchaininfo` RPCs

 Since v0.16.0, some RPCs require a loaded wallet to successfully provide a result.
-This is due to the added functionality of storing multiple wallets, removal of default wallet creation, and changes to  the areas of code that may access wallet-related information.
+Reasons for this change were discussed briefly, above.
 On the positive side, the changes to wallet implementation indicate some added security.
 On the negative side, it makes many dPoW-related requirements a bit more complicated to meet.  `getinfo` is one such RPC that requires a loaded wallet due to displaying wallet-based information.

 `iguana`, the engine behind Komodo's dPoW, queries `getinfo` first, and then `getblockchaininfo` if the former fails.
 As a result, we need to add notarization-based KVs to responses for both methods.
 In the event a wallet is not loaded, `getblockchaininfo` must return all values required by iguana, for querying blockchain state of the dPoWed chain.
 This does not appear to substantially interfere with efficiency of iguana.